surniaulula/wpsso-ratings-and-reviews/readme.txt

 * The review reply form is correctly labeled as a "Reply".

 * The color of star ratings can be customized from the settings page.

-**Does not conflict with WooCommerce ratings and reviews:**

-The [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin settings are checked, and if WooCommerce product reviews are enabled (or the [Yotpo Reviews for Woocommerce](https://wordpress.org/plugins/yotpo-social-reviews-for-woocommerce/) plugin is active), the original WooCommerce product review feature is left as-is.

 **Provides [Schema Aggregate Rating](https://schema.org/aggregateRating) meta tags and JSON-LD markup:**